Limited time only

 What is cost accounting?

-Cost accounting helps you understand your true business costs through:
+Cost accounting helps you understand your business costs through:

 Cost accounting clarifies your operating costs

-Cost accounting clarifies your true operating costs and helps you make profitable business decisions.
-While it requires additional tracking, cost accounting pays for itself by identifying inefficiencies and boosting profits through:
+Cost accounting clarifies your operating costs and helps you make profitable business decisions, acting as a proven framework for providing useful information for decision making.
+While you need to track additional data, cost accounting pays for itself by identifying inefficiencies and boosting profits.

 Types of cost accounting

-An accountant or bookkeeper can help you decide which kind of cost accounting is right for your business.
+An accountant or bookkeeper can help you decide which method is right for your business.
 You can find one in the Xero advisor directory.

 Examples of cost accounting in practice

 Cost accounting works for businesses of all sizes.
-It provides valuable insights for all types of small businesses.
 Seeing it in action can help you understand how it might apply to your own operations.

 Here are a few examples of how different businesses use cost accounting:

-- Coffee shop: You can use cost accounting to figure out the exact cost of one latte.
-This includes direct costs like coffee beans, milk, and the cup, plus a portion of indirect costs like rent, electricity, and the barista's wages.
-Knowing this helps you set a profitable menu price.
+• Coffee shop: track the exact cost of one latte, including direct costs like coffee beans, milk, and the cup.
+Include a portion of indirect costs like rent, electricity, and the barista's wages.
+This helps you set a profitable menu price.

-- Construction company: You can track the costs for a specific project, like building a deck.
-This involves tallying up materials (wood, screws, stain) and labor (hours worked by your team).
-This helps you ensure the project stays on budget and informs quotes for future jobs.
+• Construction company: track costs for a specific project, like building a deck.
+Tally up materials (wood, screws, stain) and labor (hours worked by your team).
+This helps you stay on budget and determine quotes for future jobs.

-- Marketing agency: You can assign costs to each client campaign.
-By tracking employee hours and other direct expenses for a project, you can determine which clients are most profitable and where your team's time is best spent.
+• Marketing agency: assign costs to each client campaign by tracking employee hours and other direct expenses.
+This helps you determine which clients are most profitable and where your team's time is best spent.

 When your business needs cost accounting

-As your business grows, just tracking money in and money out isn't enough.
+As your business grows, tracking money in and money out isn't enough.
 You need deeper insights to make smart decisions.
-If you're wondering whether it's time to adopt cost accounting, look for these common signs.

-It might be time to consider cost accounting if you find that you:
+It might be time to consider cost accounting if you:

-- can't explain why your overall profit margins are shrinking
+• See shrinking margins: you can't explain why your overall profit margins are declining

-- need more detailed financial data to secure a loan or attract investors
+• Need detailed data: you require more financial information to secure a loan or attract investors

 Pros and cons of cost accounting